sethreidnz/sethreid-website/content/blog/create-react-app-azure-devops-yaml/index.md

     pushd $(projectFolder) && npm run build && popd
 ```

 Notice how I have used the powershell syntax `$(projectFolder)` to use variables I defined earlier.
-These scripts can be used to script any task and on Linux/MacOS will run using bash, while on Windows they will use cmd.exe.
+These scripts can be used to script any task and on Linux/MacOS will run using sh, while on Windows they will use cmd.exe.

 #### Running build in tasks